python-can-define-radio/sdr-course/classroom_activities/065-File-Source.md

     - Line 1 Marker: `Circle`

 You should see a graph that looks very similar to the one we saw in Python.

+Things to try:
+- Use the Print block in addition to the Time Sink.
+Does it print what you expect?